 South West Rocks

-On the mid North Coast of NSW, South West Rocks has a rich heritage.
-The historic ruins of Trial Bay Gaol are on the cliffs above the sea.
-Taking 13 years to build, it opened in 1886 and was an internment camp in the First World War for people of German descent living in Australia.
-Near the gaol is Little Bay Beach, a great spot for fishing.
+Explore the historic ruins of Trial Bay Gaol, perched on the cliffs above the sea.
+Taking 13 years to build, it opened in 1886.
+In the First World War it was an internment camp for people of German descent living in Australia.
+Explore the rest of the peninsula on the Powder Magazine and Monument Hill walking tracks.